Ibo Island

 Development index

-Although it has reached a certain level of political, economic and social stability, which has allowed it to boost its development process, Mozambique is still one of the poorest countries in the world, Mozambique remains one of the poorest countries in the world.
+Although it has reached a certain level of political, economic and social stability, which has allowed it to boost its development process, Mozambique remains one of the poorest countries in the world.

 It ranks 185th out of 191 countries in the Human Development Index ranking.
-In this regard, it is important to provide some figures that illustrate the worrying situation in the African country.
+In this regard, it is important to provide some figures that illustrate the worrying situation in this African country.

 Ibo Island has the ideal conditions to develop projects that will reverse its current situation and achieve self-sustainability.